alex-rosen-os/wordRefresh/README.md

 # fakeUser

-- curruntly an ongoing freestyle project
+- currently an ongoing freestyle project
 - using json server as a data base
 - using faker.js to generate fake user data